This article explains how to protect your financial and personal data in FreeAgent by setting a secure account password.

 All passwords held in our system are stored securely via a secure cryptographic hashing function so even we don’t know what they are.
 If you want to know more about what this actually means, see this article and also this article.

-On top of this, we also recommend you enable 2-step verification capability on your account which offers you the best level of protection, rather than relying solely on your password.
+On top of this, we also recommend you enable 2-Step Verification on your account which offers you the best level of protection, rather than relying solely on your password.

 Identifying leaked passwords